View District Performance Levels* Due to new ELA assessments, the release of the 2024-2025 report card from USBE will be significantly delayed

 Doug Hallenbeck’s career in education began with a high school shop teacher in New York who saw potential in a student who loved technology, engineering, and building things with his hands.
 Thirty-three years later, Doug is retiring after a career spent building more than classroom projects.
 He built programs, systems, and opportunities for generations of students while navigating one of the biggest technological revolutions education has ever seen.

 Early in his career, when most schools were still grading with paper and pencil, Doug quickly became the unofficial tech expert — helping implement web servers and student information systems that many educators were encountering for the very first time.
-He served multiple leadership roles in Jordan and Canyons School District, working with students from middle school through high school.
+He served multiple leadership roles in Jordan and Canyons School Districts, working with students from middle school through high school.
 Doug’s work to expand career-focused learning as Principal of the Canyons Technical Education Center, helped pave the way for the launch of the Canyons Innovation Center.
-A certified dive master, Doug plans to earn his scuba instructor license and return to teaching — just underwater this time.
+A certified dive master, Doug plans to earn his scuba instructor license and return to teaching — just under water this time.
 He’s also looking forward to spending time with family and helping care for his father back in New York.

 Suzanne Hardy-Smith